-- Python, Django, Bottle, Postgres, Apache, Nginx, uwsgi, git, and Boar are at the core of our development environment.
+- Python, Django, Bottle, Postgres, Apache, Nginx, uwsgi, and git are at the core of our development environment.

-- We have a number of open source web application installations such as WordPress and Mantis.
+- We host a number of open source web application installations such as WordPress, Drupal, and DokuWiki.

 - DNS, DHCP, LDAP, and RADIUS are a few of our critical services.